OfficeDev/office-js-docs-pr/docs/testing/clear-cache.md

 4. In the Microsoft Edge DevTools, open the **Local** tab.
 Your add-in will be listed by its name.

 5. Select the add-in name to attach the debugger to your add-in.
-A new Microsoft Edge DevTools will open when the debugger attaches to your add-in.
+A new Microsoft Edge DevTools window will open when the debugger attaches to your add-in.

 6. On the **Network** tab of the new window, select the **Clear cache** button.